About Justin Welby

 For 20 years, his ministry has blended deep devotion to his parish communities with Church work around the world, especially in areas of conflict.

-In 2002, he was made a Canon of Coventry Cathedral, where he ran the reconciliation work based there.
-With Canons Andrew White and Stephen Davis, he worked extensively in the field in Africa and the Middle East.
+In 2002 he was made a Canon of Coventry Cathedral, where he ran the reconciliation work based there.
+During this time he worked extensively in the field in Africa and the Middle East.
 He has a particular interest in Kenya, the DRC and Nigeria, where he was and remains involved in work with groups involved in conflict in the north.
 In the Niger Delta, he has worked on reconciliation with armed groups.
-He met with religious and political leaders in Israel and Palestine, and on one trip to Baghdad reopened the Anglican Church with Canon Andrew White, shortly after the allied invasion.
+He met with religious and political leaders in Israel and Palestine, and on one trip to Baghdad reopened the Anglican Church shortly after the allied invasion.
 In 2006 he also took responsibility for Holy Trinity Coventry, the main city centre church, as Priest-in-charge.

 An expert on the politics and history of Kenya and Nigeria, he has lectured on reconciliation at the US State Department.
 In the summer of 2012, he was asked to join the Parliamentary Commission on Banking Standards.